Charlie Brown and Franz Stigler incident: Legacy

 In 1993, Stigler was presented with the "Star of Peace" by the Combatants Federation of Europe.

 In 2008, following a request from pilot Brown, crew members of the B-17 were each awarded the Silver Star; Brown himself was awarded the Air Force Cross.

 The incident was the subject of a biographical novel by Adam Makos, A Higher Call, released in 2012.

 The incident appears to have inspired one plot line of the seventh episode of the 11th season of the American police procedural drama NCIS, entitled "Better Angels", which first aired in November 2013.
-In the episode, Jackson Gibbs (father of the main character Leroy Jethro Gibbs), receives a letter from an old acquaintance, Walter Beck, from World War II, explaining that he does not have much time left.
-The elder Gibbs enlists the help of his son, to track down Walter and visit him one last time before he dies.
-After being unable to locate Walter at his home or find any record of him in Jack's squadron, Leroy comes to the conclusion that his father is either lying or showing early signs of dementia.
-Later in the episode, Leroy confronts his father who explains that Walter was a German Luftwaffe pilot who saved his life despite being the enemy.

 For their 2014 Heroes album, Swedish heavy metal band Sabaton wrote a song about the incident titled "No Bullets Fly".

 In January 2019, a surviving B-17 (serial number 44-8543) operated by Erickson Aircraft Collection of Madras, Oregon, was repainted as Ye Olde Pub.
 The plane is flown in airshows and to provide historic flight experiences.

 Lloyd Jennings, a waist gunner on the B-17, was the last surviving crew member of the incident; he died in 2016.